SoCXin/web/source/vim3/HowToTrainYolo.md

 $ vim voc.names
 ```
 Write to `voc.names` in the order of the class set by `$workspace/voc_label.py`.
 Each class is a line,
-Here we take the object detection of OS-Q as an example:
+Here we take the object detection of Khadas as an example:
 ```
 person
 bicycle